 Accurate data comes from actual usage

 How do we make sure that we collect data based on actual usage of our office?
-Sensor technology, desk dongles and people counters are the most accurate data gatherers of human behavior.
+Sensor technology, USB Desk Check-in sensors and people counters are the most accurate data gatherers of human behavior.
 Adding hardware to your office solution can help you be sure of the actual usage of your office.
-For example, A desk Dongle can detect if a person who books a desk is actually using it, if a desk is not used upon booking and if someone how did not book uses it.
+For example, An USB Desk Check-in Sensor can detect if a person who books a desk is actually using it, if a desk is not used upon booking and if someone how did not book uses it.
 When using this type of hardware solution, you can be sure that all variables needed will be gathered - enabling you to segment all data based on ghost bookings, used bookings and un-booked usage.

 A Presence sensor has the same function, the only downside being that the employees name will not be visible on the map, which in turn makes colleague finding trickier.
 A presence sensors function is in the name, it can detect presence at a desk or in a meeting room and will alert if someone is currently using it.
 By adding presence as a variable in your analysis, it will be possible to detect usage of hot desks, analyze ghost bookings and usage of un-booked resources.